sportsbitenews/warp.oauth2provider/README.md

 0.0.5 Updated documentation
 ...
 0.0.11 Refactored, better separation between token logics and middleware.
+0.0.14 Implemented check for user.isConfirmed property, make sure you'll have one in your model!

 ## Implementation
 The example below is for illustrational purposes only.
 In real-life applications, store the sessions in Redis (or another session-store).